-1. Get Out of Your Chronic Pain Forever...naturally, without drugs.

-2. We are the only clinic that offers Advanced Balance Method Acupuncture.
+- 1. Get Out of Your Chronic Pain Forever...naturally, without drugs. - 2.
+We are the only clinic that offers a complete, money-back guarantee on your first 3 sessions.

 If all you want is the cheapest acupuncturist, please call someone else.
 Our office will make your treatments unforgettable, relaxing and amazingly successful.
-I will help you create the best therapeutic outcome possible.
+I will help you create the best therapeutic outcome possible, or I will refund your money, guaranteed.